ComScore

 See/Swim

-• Distance from NYC:5 hours
+• Distance from NYC: 5 hours

 • How to get there: Drive via I-87 N and/or Taconic State Pkwy; train on VIA Rail or the Maple Leaf or Empire Service Lines; bus via Albany

 Don’t be put off by the name—what natural water have you been in in the Tri-State area that was actually boiling?
-Located just off of the Mohawk River in Wintergreen Park, the Boiling Pot is a (nearly) perfect circular swimming hole with extraordinary green water formed by a pothole formation that’s great for taking the family to cool off on a hot summer day.
+Located just off the Mohawk River in Wintergreen Park, the Boiling Pot is a (nearly) perfect circular swimming hole with extraordinary green water formed by a pothole formation that’s great for taking the family to cool off on a hot summer day.
 Surrounded by trees and a gentle cascading waterfall, visitors can jump into the pool or let the neighboring stream soothe their worries away.
 While you’re there, be sure to explore the rest of the park’s hikes, volleyball courts, horseshoe pits, playground and more.

 swimming holes near nyc pine meadow lake in ramapo ny